dmchale/disable-json-api/README.md

 express or implied, that the code you find here is a stable build.
 For official releases, please see the WordPress repository at https://wordpress.org/plugins/disable-json-api/ **

-Disable the use of the JSON REST API on your website to unauthenticated users.
+Disable the use of the REST API on your website to unauthenticated users.
 ## Installation
 1. Install to WordPress plugins as normal and activate.
 ## Usage